zepinglee/citeproc-js/ref/citeproc-doc.rst

    { "raw" : "25 Dec 2004"
    }

-Note that the parsing of raw strings is not supported in the CSL 1.0 standard.
-Clients that need to interoperate with multiple CSL processors via a uniform API should be capable of preparing input in the form shown in the section on `Data Input`_.
+Note that the parsing of raw date strings is not part of the CSL 1.0 standard.
+Clients that need to interoperate with other CSL processors should be capable of preparing input in the form described above under `Data Input → Dates`__.

+__ `input-dates`_

 .. _`Multi-lingual content`: